CESG Assured Service (Telecoms) - CAS (T)

 Scoping the Information Security Management System (ISMS) correctly is a key element of meeting this standard security level.
 It requires consideration of critical applications and equipment, network elements, ‘system users, administrators and managers’, utilities and the physical location.

 The scope of the risk assessment must include all of the entities identified in the scope section below.
 It must also consider external interfaces such as customer portals, remote access, third party support, corporate networks, etc.

 Risks to be considered must include:

-c.
-Attacks on management layers via network elements;
+- Attacks on management layers via network elements.

 In addition, requirement A.14 specifically references that Security requirements for critical equipment and critical applications should be specified, to include authentication, logging, configuration and provision of security patches by the vendor.
-Formal security standards should be considered for assuring products where possible, for example, by specifying standards such as the Centre for Internet Security (CIS) benchmarks.
+Formal security standards should be considered for assuring products where possible, for example, by specifying standards such as the Center for Internet Security (CIS) Benchmarks.